aalbertinib/Hollywood-Animal-Master/README.md

 While the tool is designed for Hollywood Animal players, it can calculate seat distributions for any similar scenario.
 However, the calculations are specifically tuned for the game's mechanics.

 ### Is it free?
 Yes!
-Completely free and open source (MIT License).
+Completely free and open source (GNU AGPL v3).

 ### Which platforms are supported?
 Desktop (Windows, Mac, Linux), Android, iOS, and web browsers.